-If vaginal bleeding between periods is heavy or persistent, a woman should seek medical advice.
+If vaginal bleeding between periods is heavy or persistent, a person should seek medical advice.

-If a woman has recently begun taking a hormonal contraceptive, bleeding may settle after 3-6 months.
+If someone has recently begun taking a hormonal contraceptive, bleeding may settle after 2–6 months.
 If it does not, see the prescribing doctor.
-It may be possible to change contraceptive methods to avoid this problem.
+It may be possible to change contraceptive methods to stop this problem.

 STIs are contagious and can cause long-term health problems.
-If a person suspects an STI is causing vaginal bleeding, they should see a medical professional for testing and treatment.
+If someone suspects an STI is causing vaginal bleeding, they should see a healthcare professional for testing and treatment.
 Most STIs are curable, usually with antibiotics.

 Treatment will depend on the underlying cause.
-Keeping track of when bleeding happens, how often it lasts, and how much blood is lost can help a doctor diagnoses a cause.
+Keeping track of bleeding frequency, duration, and amount can help a doctor diagnose the cause.

 Cervical cancer testing, known as screening or a pap smear, checks for anything unusual in the tissue of the cervix.
 The

-Small tears and bleeding can be caused by damage to dry skin in the vagina.
+Small tears and bleeding can be due to damage to dry skin in the vagina.
 Using an artificial lubricant and ensuring arousal before sex can prevent damage to the vagina during sexual activity.